-April 5, 2022 - The Oak Park Fire Department has begun testing fire hydrants as part of a routine procedure that is expected to continue into June to ensure proper operations of these vital emergency response devices.
+May 9, 2024 - The Oak Park Fire Department has begun testing fire hydrants as part of a routine procedure that is expected to continue periodically all summer to ensure proper operations of these vital emergency response devices.

-Crews will be out each workday inspecting, flushing and measuring flow rates on all 1,240 fire hydrants in the Village.
+Crews will be out from now until the end of September inspecting, flushing and measuring flow rates on all 1,240 fire hydrants in the Village.
 The inspections also will make sure all hydrants are accessible and not damaged in any way.

 Residents on the same water line may notice cloudy water the first time a tap is opened after a nearby test.
 Officials say any cloudiness in the water should clear up if the tap is allowed to run for a few minutes.